 (e) by a licence suspension order made under the Fines, Penalties and Infringement Notices Enforcement Act 1994,

-any driver’s licence or permit under section 48C held by that person shall by force of this section be suspended so long as the disqualification continues in force and during the period of suspension shall be of no effect, but the provisions of this subsection shall not operate so as to extend the period for which the licence may be valid or effective beyond the expiration of the period for which the licence was expressed to be granted or renewed or to extend the period for which the permit is valid or effective beyond the expiration of the period of 12 months from the date it was granted.
+any driver’s licence or learner’s permit held by that person shall by force of this section be suspended so long as the disqualification continues in force and during the period of suspension shall be of no effect, but the provisions of this subsection shall not operate so as to extend the period for which the licence may be valid or effective beyond the time when it would be due to expire.

-(2a) Where a person is disqualified from holding or obtaining a driver’s licence upon being convicted of a prescribed offence, other than an offence against section 64, and that person has previously been convicted of a prescribed offence any driver’s licence or permit under section 48C held by that person shall by force of this section be cancelled.
+(2a) Where a person is disqualified from holding or obtaining a driver’s licence upon being convicted of a prescribed offence, other than an offence against section 64, and that person has previously been convicted of a prescribed offence any driver’s licence or learner’s permit held by that person shall by force of this section be cancelled.

-(2b) Where a person is disqualified from holding or obtaining a driver’s licence upon being convicted of an offence against section 64 (in this subsection referred to as “the present offence”) and that person has been convicted of a prescribed offence within the period of 5 years preceding his conviction for the present offence any driver’s licence or permit under section 48C held by that person shall by force of this section be cancelled.
+(2b) Where a person is disqualified from holding or obtaining a driver’s licence upon being convicted of an offence against section 64 (in this subsection referred to as “the present offence”) and that person has been convicted of a prescribed offence within the period of 5 years preceding his conviction for the present offence any driver’s licence or learner’s permit held by that person shall by force of this section be cancelled.

 (2c) A reference in subsection (2), (2a) or (2b) to a driver’s licence held by a person —

-(a) does not include reference to a driver’s licence granted on probation;
+(a) does not include reference to a provisional licence;

-(b) includes reference to a driver’s licence previously held by the person of which the operation is suspended.
+(b) otherwise, includes reference to an extraordinary licence or any other driver’s licence and whether or not it is already suspended.

-(3) A driver’s licence (other than an extraordinary licence under section 76) or a permit under section 48C obtained by any person who is disqualified from holding or obtaining a driver’s licence shall be of no effect.
+(3) A driver’s licence (other than an extraordinary licence) or a learner’s permit obtained by any person who is disqualified from holding or obtaining a driver’s licence shall be of no effect.

 [(4), (5) repealed]